Hobo Nickel

 Rather than shun them, the hobby embraced them — and so did the marketplace.
 Today their coins rival and frequently surpass the original works of Bo and Bert when sold at auction, and collectors are commissioning new, original pieces at prices into the thousands.

+It's not that the old masters have been forsaken.
+It's just that the hobby isn't limited to them anymore — leaving stalwarts like Del Romines behind.
 'There are many extremely talented artists out there today who are producing incredible carvings that are gaining a huge following,' said Bill Fivaz, an old friend of Romines whose coin photos illustrate both Romines books.
 'Of course, they have the advantage of modern gravers and implements that the old timers didn't have, but when you see some of the intricate workmanship that's being done on not only nickels but all coins, it is just so impressive. ...
 They are superbly talented, imaginative, creative artisans who take pride in their work, and rightfully so.'

 Fivaz is best known as the author (with J.T.
 Stanton) of 'The Cherrypickers' Guide to Rare Die Varieties' and is a member of the Citizens Coinage Advisory Committee, which advises the Treasury Department on new coin designs.
 It was Fivaz's slide presentation at the American Numismatic Association's 1992 Summer Seminar that led to the formation of the Original Hobo Nickel Society.